gaco79/gcclock-words/README.md

 ## 💾 Install

-:warning: This card is under active development, is not very stable, and may still have many bugs.
+:warning: This card is under active development and may still have bugs.
+Future versions may introduce breaking changes.
 Please create an issue if you encounter a bug or have a feature request.

 ### HACS (recommended)

-This card is available in [HACS](https://hacs.xyz/) (Home Assistant Community Store).

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=gaco79&repository=gcclock-words&category=plugin)

+I've submitted a PR to be included in the HACS default repository.

 ### Manual install